eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 **Entity Attestation Token (EAT):** A standardized token format [@!RFC9711] used to convey attestation evidence in a cryptographically verifiable form.

+**Handle:** A conceptual information element provided to an Attester to ensure freshness and/or protect against replay, as defined in [@?I-D.ietf-rats-reference-interaction-models].
+In ECA, this role is fulfilled by various factors depending on the procedure.
+ECA's Challenge/Response pattern does not require a trusted third-party Handle Distributor

 **Binding Factor (BF):** Attestation scope.
 A publicly verifiable, high-entropy value (≥128 bits) that cryptographically scopes an attestation procedure to a specific context.
+In ECA procedures, the BF, in combination with a Verifier-issued nonce or session context, collectively serves as the Handle for the interaction.
 The BF does not require confidentiality; protocol security relies on its binding to the Instance Factor, not secrecy.
-Context-specific semantics:

-  - **Bootstrap:** Image digest, signed manifest, or SBOM reference
-  - **Re-attestation:** Server's X.509 certificate public key

 **Instance Factor (IF):** Platform Evidence.
 An inherent, measurable property of the instance that is verifiable by the Verifier.
 The IF value itself is never transmitted directly; instead, the Attester proves possession through cryptographic means (e.g., signature, quote, attestation report).